Fawn-breasted brilliant

-The fawn-breasted brilliant (Heliodoxa rubinoides) is a species of hummingbird.
+The fawn-breasted brilliant (Heliodoxa rubinoides) is a medium-sized species of hummingbird in the family Trochilidae.
 It is native to South America, where it occurs in Bolivia, Colombia, Ecuador, and Peru.
 Other common names include lilac-throated brilliant in English and brillante pechigamuza, colibrí de vientre ocre, and diamante pechigamuza in Spanish.

 Taxonomy

-The fawn-breasted brilliant is a member of the hummingbird family, Trochilidae.
+The fawn-breasted brilliant was originally described as Trochilus rubinoides by French naturalists Jules Bourcier and Étienne Mulsant in 1846, with the type locality given as Colombia.
+It was later moved to the genus Heliodoxa, which was introduced by John Gould in 1850.
+The genus name Heliodoxa derives from the Greek words hēlios ("sun") and doxa ("glory"), while the specific epithet rubinoides combines the Latin rubinus ("ruby-red") with the Greek suffix -oidēs ("resembling"), referring to the male's pink throat patch.